Skip to main content

 The Second through Fifth Years

-Students who make satisfactory academic progress are supported in their second through fifth years as Teaching or Research Assistants.
-In 2020-21, for example, these positions paid tuition plus a monthly stipend of $2848.00 before taxes for nine months.
+Students within their first five years of study may be appointed as a graduate or teaching assistant (for details on requirements for teaching at Northwestern, visit our Policy section).
+Students in University-funded programs (humanities and social sciences) in their sixth year or beyond may be appointed by their department to a graduate or teaching assistantship if they have student banked quarters or advanced student quarters, and there is a specific teaching need.
+In 2025-2026, for example, these positions paid tuition plus a monthly stipend of $3863.00 before taxes for nine months.
 During the three months of the summer quarter, the stipend remains the same but is paid on a University Fellowship.
 These amounts vary slightly from year to year.

 Additional funding opportunities